 Recently I was in a restaurant with some friends and I mentioned that I’m an introvert.
-They were very surprised and attempted to disagree with me: “But you’re so friendly!” they argued, “and not at all shy!”
+They were surprised and attempted to disagree with me: “But you’re so friendly!” they argued, “and not at all shy!”
 As evidence, they pointed out that I was the only one in the group who had engaged our server and started a conversation with her while she was taking our orders.

-This is a common misconception about introverts – that we are shy, antisocial, and unfriendly.
-These erroneous ideas have tainted the definition of “introversion” from the way it was originally proposed by psychiatrist Carl Jung.
-Jung himself was an introvert, and described introversion and extraversion (in some writings it is referred to as extroversion) as orientations of energy, i.e. whether a person is energized more by acting in the outer world, or by reflecting in their inner world.
+This is a common misconception about introverts – that we are shy, antisocial, or unfriendly.
+These erroneous ideas have tainted the definition of “introversion” from the way it was originally proposed by Swiss psychiatrist Carl Jung.
+Jung himself was an introvert, and described introversion and extraversion as orientations of energy, i.e. whether a person is energized more by acting in the outer world, or by reflecting in their inner world.
 In his autobiography, Memories, Dreams, Reflections (who else but an introvert would have such a title for their book?), Jung describes how he wandered off alone to spend time in quiet spaces, where he immersed himself in his inner world of ideas, theories, and fantasies.

 Where do you draw your energy from?